 The connectivity that biodiversity presents makes it impossible to separate the restoration of one area while leaving out the others.
-Water quality and production only thrives with a matching level of forest and vegetation cover, hence the interventions that are being carried out in different areas.
-Uganda Biodiversity Trust Fund (UBF) with a consortium of partners including Wildlife Conservation Society (WCS), Nature Uganda (NU) and Ecological Christian Organisation (ECO) are implementing a project to support restoration of wetlands, riverine, forests and ultimately the catchment areas and reservoirs that promote healthy production and retention of water.
+Water quality and production only thrive with a matching level of forest and vegetation cover, hence the interventions that are being carried out in different areas.
+Uganda Biodiversity Trust Fund (UBF) with a consortium of partners including Wildlife Conservation Society (WCS), Nature Uganda (NU), and Ecological Christian Organisation (ECO) is implementing a project to support the restoration of wetlands, riverine, and forests and ultimately the catchment areas and reservoirs that promote healthy production and retention of water.

-The CEO of Mummy’s Safety Way Tree Nursery bed Enterprise is among the nursery operators whose nurseries were identified for upscaling and improve the environment situation under the restoration intervention.
-“I’m now on a project of institutional greening at schools and the district sub county offices to encourage more people to plant trees,” says Alice and adds that she made a total of Ushs7,000,000 from the last planting season in 2021, as she was able to sell a better variety to people who have available land and are interested in greening the environment.
-The area being arid means that there is need for extra effort in greening their environment to have more rainfall and cooler temperatures.
+The CEO of Mummy’s Safety Way Tree Nursery bed Enterprise is among the nursery operators whose nurseries were identified for upscaling and improving the environmental situation under the restoration intervention.
+“I’m now on a project of institutional greening at schools and the district sub-county offices to encourage more people to plant trees,” says Alice and adds that she made a total of Ushs7,000,000 from the last planting season in 2021, as she was able to sell a better variety to people who have available land and are interested in greening the environment.
+The area being arid means that there is a need for the extra effort in greening their environment to have more rainfall and cooler temperatures.
 Alice is going all in and says, “The training by UBF that I attended has helped me to acquire between 100,000 and 200,000 seedlings from just 20,000 before the EU project.”

-(Lyons and Gartner, 2017) These environment significant days are symbiotic as the two, forests and water are major life resources that life on earth cannot survive without.
+These environment-significant days are symbiotic as the two, forests and water are major life resources that life on earth cannot survive without.